Confederal militias: Militarization of militias

-Cipriano Mera, on the other hand, ended up assuming an opinion fully favorable to "militarization":

 The assembly organization of the militias had numerous problems, since lack of discipline was frequent, as well as riots and desertions.
 In the toughest battles, where the nationalist armies proved to possess more and better means, routing was not uncommon.
 Situations like this forced military leaders to be vigilant of their soldiers, having in many cases to take the lead in the attacks if they wanted to be followed, so many of the most capable characters fell in the front.

-From the autumn of 1936, the militarization of the confederal militias was carried out against the will of many of its members -with the government of Largo Caballero and its "Decree of militarization of the Popular Militias", and the approval of the CNT members in the government -, until 1937, a period in which there was no lack of numerous conflicts regarding the matter.
-Within the anarchist militias, people such as the founder of the Iron Column, José Pellicer Gandía, opposed militarization, but people such as Cipriano Mera, Miguel García Vivancos and the Basque CNT militias, supported a militarization controlled by the CNT-FAI, rather than by the government.
-But they were in favor of a militarization controlled by the CNT-FAI and not by the government.
-Successive decrees of the Government obligatorily restored the military discipline characteristic of the old Army, at the same time that they established logistics and supply organizations under militarized and centralist criteria.
-Finally, after the Battle of Madrid in November 1936, the Government denied the services of administration and ammunition to militias that resisted militarization.
-Thus, the militias became regiments or divisions of a regular Army - the so-called Republican People's Army -, and the militiamen became soldiers subject to traditional military discipline.

-The Friends of Durruti (4th Grouping of the Durruti Column) decided to withdraw from the Aragon front, taking their weapons with them.
-In addition there were conflicts in the Ascaso Column.
-However, the tone was that of accepting militarization due to the circumstances in which the war was entering.
-On the northern fronts, militarization was never questioned, with confederal militias practically militarized from the beginning.
-On the Central front and those of Andalusia and Extremadura, militarization was imposed without great problems, except in the Maroto Column, which was dissolved by Negrinists.

-According to a report of the "Peninsular Committee of the FAI" of September 30, 1938 - quoted by José Peirats - the percentage of anarchists and confederalists in the Republican Army was 33% (about 150,000 soldiers of about 450,000 soldiers republicans).
+According to a report of the "Peninsular Committee of the FAI" of 30 September 1938 – quoted by José Peirats – the percentage of anarchists and confederalists in the Republican Army was 33% (about 150,000 soldiers of about 450,000 soldiers republicans).
 The 5th, 16th, 20th, 24th, 25th, 26th, 28th, 54th, 63rd, 70th, 71st and 77th divisions had anarchist commanders.
 Anarchists also had command of 2 army corps.
 Despite appearing to be important figures, in reality there was a clear under-representation of anarchists in the republican army.